-To locate any published updates for this hardware specification, refer to the website at http://www.motorola.com/semiconductors.
+To locate any published updates for this hardware specification, refer to the website listed on the back page of this document.

-1.1 Overview
+1 Overview

-The MPC7457 is the fourth implementation of the fourth generation (G4) microprocessors from Motorola.
+The MPC7457 is the fourth implementation of the fourth generation (G4) microprocessors from Freescale.
 The MPC7457 implements the full PowerPC 32-bit architecture and is targeted at networking and computing systems applications.
-The MPC7457 consists of a processor core, a 512-Kbyte L2, and an internal L3 tag and controller that support a glueless backside L3 cache through a dedicated high-bandwidth interface.
-The MPC7447 is identical to the MPC7457 except that it does not support the L3 cache interface.
+The MPC7457 consists of a processor core, a 512-Kbyte L2, and an internal L3 tag and controller that support a glueless backside L3 cache through a dedicated